StreamlabsSupport/Streamlabs-Desktop/README.md

-## Getting started with Streamlabs OBS
+## Getting started with Streamlabs Desktop

-Check out [this Wiki page](https://github.com/StreamlabsSupport/Streamlabs-OBS/wiki/Getting-Started-with-SL-OBS) for an quick getting started guide with Streamlabs OBS.

 ## Have updated drivers and software